alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-01-creation/05-03-lesson-01-creation.md

 Who made the water you feel?\
 God made the water, for you and me.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-04-god-made-water.mp3] God Made the Light, Wind, Water (verse 3: water). {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-04-god-made-water.mp3] God Made the Light, Wind, Water (verse 3: water). {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[FLOWERS]({"style":{"text":{"color": "#a65726"}}})**\
 Smell a flower and say: **God made the trees and soft grass.
 God made the pretty flowers, too** (touch a real flower, if possible, to hold when singing). **God saw that the world looks very nice with the pretty flowers.
 God is very happy!**